-During the pursuit of her Bachelor of Arts degree in Psychology from California State University Channel Islands, Jessikah coordinated studies that took place in wet and dry lab environments.
+During the pursuit of her Bachelor of Arts degree in Psychology from California State University Channel Islands, Jessikah coordinated several research studies.
 Then, spending the summer of 2017 living in Mexico City as a research assistant refueled her desire to work closely with the Latino population in the United States.
-Therefore, she holds the Mil Familias team in high regard for their dedication to health empowerment in the Latino community.
+More specifically, Jessikah believes that as medicine becomes more patient-centered, the influence of minority health needs must be taken into consideration.
+This includes greater minority participation in clinical research and health equity.
+Therefore, she holds the Mil Familias team with high regard for their dedication to research involvement and health empowerment in the Latino community.

-In an attempt to make lasting contributions to Mil Familias, Jessikah vows to couple her bilingualism/biculturalism with her organizational skills to keep things running smoothly for everyone involved in the project.
+In an attempt to make lasting contributions to Mil Familias, Jessikah vows to couple her bilingualism/biculturalism with her analytical and organizational skills to keep things running smoothly for everyone involved in the program.
 Jessikah joined Sansum Diabetes Research Institute in 2018.

 Wendy Bevier, PhD – Biobank and Device Manager